What’s the Difference In Foundation Repair Methods?

 The advantages to this method are significant, and in fact, this method is the only thoroughly researched and proven foundation slab repair method.
 The soil is tested for strength and the size of the bell and shaft can be custom designed to match the home’s engineering needs.
 Safely factors are built into each pier, and no damaging forces are exerted on the home during repair.
 This method has become the “gold standard” of foundation repair among engineers and satisfied customers.
 This is the only method that Dawson Foundation Repair uses, and we offer a FREE foundation inspection for homeowners and commercial property owners.

-Dawson Foundation Repair services homes and commercial businesses all over Texas including Austin, Corpus Christi, Dallas, Houston, San Antonio, and other smaller cities.
+Dawson Foundation Repair services homes and commercial businesses all over Texas including Austin, Corpus Christi, Plano, Dallas, Houston, Sugar Land, San Antonio, and other smaller cities.
 If you have questions about methods of repairing your foundation, how it might affect your family or office, or just general questions about foundation problems, we are here to provide you with a professional opinion, and if necessary, a proven, time-tested, and permanent house leveling solution.
+Bell Bottom Piers – proven and permanent.